peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream outputStream,
         PeterO.Cbor.JSONOptions options);

-Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the specified JSON options to control the encoding process.
 If the CBOR object contains CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
 The example code given in <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 <b>Parameters:</b>